The navX2-MXP /navX-MXP sensors provide several methods for communicating with robotics control applications:

 Based upon the above, the following recommendations are provided for selecting the best navX-MXP communications interface:

-– If mounting the navX-MXP directly on the RoboRIO, the SPI interface is preferred for it’s high speed and low latency.
+– If mounting the navX-sensor directly on the RoboRIO, the SPI interface is preferred for it’s high speed and low latency.

-– If mounting the navX-MXP separately from the RoboRIO, and MXP IO support is not desired and only Processed or Raw Data (not both) is needed, USB may be used.
-This configuration is useful when using the navX-MXP magnetometer data, since it makes it possible to mount the navX-MXP far away from motors.
-This configuration is also useful when accessing navX-MXP data from a separate processor, such as a PC or a separate video processor.
-However, please note that in certain cases when other USB devices (e..g, cameras) are connected to the same RoboRIO USB bus, and are used simultaneously with navX-MXP, sometimes the communication is interrupted.
+– If mounting the navX-sensor separately from the RoboRIO, and MXP IO support is not desired and only Processed or Raw Data (not both) is needed, USB may be used.
+This configuration is useful when using the navX-sensor magnetometer data, since it makes it possible to mount the navX-sensor farther away from motors.
+This configuration is also useful when accessing navX-sensor data from a separate processor, such as a PC or a separate video processor.
+However, please note that in certain cases when other USB devices (e..g, cameras) are connected to the same RoboRIO USB bus, and are used simultaneously with navX-sensor, in certain cases the USB communication is interrupted.
 For this reason, USB is not recommended on the RoboRIO, especially if you are connecting with other USB devices on the same USB bus.